Max-Manning/passiveRadar/README.md

    3. Take the FFT.

-   The decimation filter used in step 2 is a flat-top FIR filter of length 10*(decimation factor)+1.
+   The decimation filter used in step 2 is either a flat-top FIR filter of length `10*decimation factor+1 ` (slower but more accurate) or an all-ones filter of length `1*decimation factor` (faster but less accurate).

 2. `direct_xambg`: Time domain implementation of the cross-ambiguity function.
 2-3x slower than `fast_xambg` but gives exact results.